lnsp/sox/README.md

 - [x] Private IPv4 networks
 - [ ] IPv6 address assignment
 - [ ] Cross-node networking via VXLAN and dynamic peer resolution via l2miss, l3miss
-- [ ] Aggregation mode with VirtM running on each node in a cluster, including draining and rebalancing nodes
+- [ ] Aggregation mode with sox running on each node in a cluster, including draining and rebalancing nodes
 - [ ] Advanced management of SSH keys and networks
 - [ ] Advanced management of VM images, including creation of new images from running VMs
 - [ ] Support for different users, projects and ACLs

 ## Design

-The core idea is that VirtM exposes the same gRPC API, no matter if it's running on a single-node or in aggregation mode.
+The core idea is that sox exposes the same gRPC API, no matter if it's running on a single-node or in aggregation mode.

-VirtM knows five core primitives: Machines, images, disks, networks and SSH keys.
+sox knows five core primitives: Machines, images, disks, networks and SSH keys.
 Machines are made out of their image, the attached networks and disks and configured SSH keys.

 There is a global IP space every machine gets a single IPv4/IPv6 from.